gfriesen98/config-repo/README.md

 # config-repo
 automated backup/deployment of my arch linux dotfiles/configs

+these scripts are assuming [arch-notes](https://github.com/gfriesen98/config-repo/blob/main/arch-notes.md) were used when installing

+1. installed using `archinstall`
+2. used `Desktop` when selecting an install type

 - to install all packages + dotfiles, run `./post-install.sh`.
 - to install only dotfiles, run `./deploy-config-repo.sh`
 - to update the repository, run `./update-config.repo.sh`